edgarogh/edgarogh/README.md

 Hi!
-I'm Edgar, I am currently studying computer science at Polytech Grenoble[^1] and ÉTS Montréal (in a double diploma) and aiming for an engineering degree.
+I'm Edgar, I'm currently looking for a job involving computers or anything else that can be programmed.
+I just graduated a computer science engineering degree at Polytech Grenoble[^1] and a software engineering master's degree at ÉTS Montréal (as a double diploma).

 [^1]: Information on the curriculum:
       🇬🇧 https://polytech.grenoble-inp.fr/medias/fichier/info-anglais-2-_1688983286603-pdf